flecoqui/av-services/envs/container/docker/av-rtmp-source/ubuntu/README.md

-### Starting/Stopping av-rtmp-source alpine service
+### Starting/Stopping av-rtmp-source ubuntu service
 Once the image is built you can start and stop the container .